joakim-brannstrom/dextool/plugin/mutate/doc/definitions.md

 ## Mutation Testing
 Mutation testing focus on determining the adequacy of a test suite.

-It is *fault based testing* directed towards *typical* syntatical faults that occur when constructing a program.
+It is *fault based testing* directed towards *typical* syntactical faults that occur when constructing a program.

 It relies on the Competent Programmer Hypothesis (CPH) and the Coupling Effect Hypothesis (CEH).